hackolite/remote/README.md

 # remote
-A decorator allowing to execute your function remotely or not, asynchronely or not on one server or  on plenty servers
+A python decorator allowing to execute your function remotely or not, asynchronely or not on one server or  on plenty servers